woxcab/scrapy_rss/README.rst

        pip install scrapy_rss

-  or using pip for specific interpreter, e.g.:
+  or using pip for the specific interpreter, e.g.:

   .. code:: bash

       pip3 install scrapy_rss

-* or using directly setuptools:
+* or using setuptools directly:

   .. code:: bash